alx-sch/CPP_Glossary/README.md

     // Can access members from both Animal and Carnivore };
 ```
-Caution: Be mindful of name conflicts and ambiguous inheritance.
+Caution: Be mindful of name conflicts and ambiguous inheritance, such as when a variable name in the base class is redefined in the derived class.
+This shadowing can lead to unexpected behavior and confusion.
+You can use the compiler flag `-Wshadow` to identify situations where shadowing occurs.

 #### Diamond Inheritance